Ciao and welcome to my post on spending 3 days in Venice.

 For many artists and writers, the canals have represented for centuries fascinating places that inspired their poems or paintings, to the point that some of them decided to spend a longer period of time here.

+As in the past, even today it’s possible to move around these waterways.
 There are water buses, gondolas and water taxis that allow Venetian people and tourists to get from one point of Venice to the other.

 Gondola Rides in Venice